rungsini/rungsini-portfolio/README.md

 - **For additional R code, please refer to the following GitHub repository:** [graph_code.R](https://github.com/rungsini/rungsini-portfolio/blob/f83c734c54f87be5800fa53964aefb2d838cc98e/graph_code.R)

 ### **2. Descriptive Analysis:**
-*Describing the characteristics of the independent variables, which included average temperature, rainfall amount, population size, area size, and the number of hospitals.
-The dependent variable was the number of cases of dengue hemorrhagic fever.*
+*Describing the characteristics of the independent variables, including average temperature, rainfall amount, population size, area size, and the number of hospitals.
+The dependent variable is the number of cases of dengue hemorrhagic fever.*

 | Variable        | Min     | Max       | Mean   | S.D.       |
 | --------------- | ------- | --------- | ------ | ---------- |